timjogorman/RicherEventDescription/guidelines.md

 terrorists, international fugitives, or even in an article about governmental collapse.
 Thus, both **flee** and **interference** are GENERIC.

-The hard cases will occur when running making generalizations about specific participants in the discourse, rather than classes of people, such as:
+The hard cases will be generalizations about ACTUAL, specific people and groups, such as:

 - John always eats bananas on his Grape Nuts.

 - I lose whenever I play chess.

+- Florida voters disappoint me every time.

 - Jill usually got good grades in high school.

-When these refer to seemingly habitual events that have a clear set of circumstances (such as the last example), then they are ACTUAL.
+When these refer to seemingly habitual events with a clear timespan, you can make them ACTUAL.
 Use GENERIC for such ACTUAL entities, instead, if you can robustly and easily paraphrase it in the past and future using a "whenever X, then Y" format:

 - Whenever I play<sub>GEN</sub> chess I lose<sub>GEN</sub>